 - Patent-seeking companies account for 78.6% of VC exit value, proving that strong IP correlates with higher M&A and IPO outcomes (PitchBook, 2023).

-Investors generally want to back companies that own their technology, not ones that can be easily copied.
+Investors want to back companies that own their technology.
+They also want to back ideas that cannot be easily copied.